 Sustainability and Biodiversity Strategy

-The approved development shall be carried out in accordance with the Sustainability and Biodiversity Strategy approved under application 23/01195/AOD unless an alternative or amended Sustainability and Biodiversity Strategy is agreed in writing by the local planning authority.
+The approved development shall be carried out in accordance with the Sustainability and Biodiversity Strategy approved under application 23/01195/AOD on 26 October 2023 unless an alternative or amended Sustainability and Biodiversity Strategy is agreed in writing by the local planning authority.

 A report shall be submitted to the local planning authority annually on 1 June (or the first working day thereafter) as part of the Annual Performance Report on the performance and compliance during the previous calendar year with the targets in the approved Sustainability and Biodiversity Strategy/Strategies.

-Every 3 years the Sustainability and Biodiversity Strategy shall be reviewed and the reviews shall be submitted to the local planning authority for approval in writing on 1 June (or the first working day thereafter) and implemented as approved.
+Every 3 years from its approval the Sustainability and Biodiversity Strategy shall be reviewed and the reviews shall be submitted to the local planning authority for approval in writing by the following 1 June (or the first working day thereafter) and implemented as approved.

 Reason: In the interest of impacts on biodiversity and maximising the ecological potential of the site.